bcgov/aries-load-generator/aries-akrida/ias-controller-issuance-tests/README.md

 The new environment variables need to be added to the docker compose as well so they get imported.

-### locustMediatorIasIssue.py
+### locustMediatorIasIssue*.py
 The locust test to run to do the issuance, customized for the IAS use case being tested here.
 Based on `locustMediatorIssue.py` originally.
-Relevant changes described below:
+Relevant changes described for each one below.

-- The other issuance tests in Akrida spin up an agent and then recieve an invitation every time it runs throuhg the test on the agent.
-Not sure how this ever works on other tests?
-Errors when trying to recieve the same invitation on the same agent a second time (maybe different invitation type on other Akrida tests?), but regardless, modified to recieve the invitation once at the beginning.
-- For our use case we only want the user to do the task once and nothing else (Locust repeats tasks) so just do it all in on start.
-Need a dummy empty task to not throw an error.
 - Modified to recieve a provided invitation url (Connections protocol) that is given in ENV file.
 - Modified to call a custom issuerAgent that invoked the IAS controller to do the issuance.

+There are 3 versions of the script included here.

+#### locustMediatorIasIssue.py
+- For a User does the receive invite, call for cred issuance, recieve cred just once and then is done.
+- Need a dummy empty task to not throw an error.

+#### locustMediatorIasIssueSingleInvitation.py
+- Gets an invitation at the beginning of the user flow
+- Then runs the task receiveing a credential to that DID repeatedly

+#### locustMediatorIasIssueDeleteReuseInvitation.py
+- Gets an invitation at the beginning of each repeated task and recieves the credential
+- Then DELETES the OOB record (aries errors if it tries to recieve the invite again)
+- So on next @task run it recieves the invite again and recieves a cred again

 ### agent.ts
 The AFJ Agent invocation needs to be changed here.
 The IAS Controller needs a connection DID for the issuance call.
 The Akrida tests were only returning an OOB object, not the connection with the DID.